nexushoratio/userscripts/lib/widget.md

 Widgets for user interactions.

+As widgets are built, they should be designed and implemented against [ARIA guidelines](https://www.w3.org/WAI/ARIA/).
+There is a section on widget specific [patterns](https://www.w3.org/WAI/ARIA/apg/patterns/).

 ## Exported properties (as of version 2)
 * version - Bumped per release.
 * Widget - Base class for other rendering widgets.